kjolley/BIGSdb_documentation/installation.rst

 2. Set the submission_dir location in bigsdb.conf.

-3. Set the smtp_server in bigsdb.conf to the IP or DNS name of your organisation's SMTP smarthost.
+3. Set the smtp_server in bigsdb.conf to the IP or DNS name of your organisation's SMTP relay.
 Depending on how your E-mail system is configured, you may be able to use the localhost address (127.0.0.1).

 4. Make sure the curate_script and query_script values are set in bigsdb.conf.